Desolation Row: Live performance

 Dylan debuted "Desolation Row" at Forest Hills Tennis Stadium in Queens, New York, on August 28, 1965, after he "controversially went electric" at the 1965 Newport Folk Festival.
 It was part of the acoustic set Dylan played before bringing on his electric band.
-Of the performance, music critic Robert Shelton stated that "the song, another of Mr. Dylan's musical Rorschachs capable of widely varied interpretation...
-It can best be characterized as a "folk song of the absurd."
+Of the performance, music critic Robert Shelton described it as "A major new work ... filled with the incongruities of black humor and macabre imagery... another of Mr. Dylan's musical Rorschachs capable of widely varied interpretation ...
+It can best be characterized as a 'folk song of the absurd.'"
 The displaced images and Kafkaesque cavalcade of historical characters were at first greeted with laughter.

-Live versions are included on Dylan's albums MTV Unplugged (1995; recorded November 1994), The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert (1998; recorded May 1966), The 1966 Live Recordings (2016 boxed set; multiple recording dates, with one concert released separately on the album The Real Royal Albert Hall 1966 Concert), and Live 1962-1966: Rare Performances From The Copyright Collections (2018; recorded April 1966).
-The song has been featured in live performances as recently as November 19, 2012.
-The song is included on some set lists on Dylan's current tour and was played in Bournemouth on May 4, 2017.
+Live versions are included on Dylan's albums MTV Unplugged (1995; recorded November 1994), The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert (1998; recorded May 1966), The 1966 Live Recordings (2016 boxed set; multiple recording dates, with one concert released separately on the album The Real Royal Albert Hall 1966 Concert), and Live 1962–1966: Rare Performances From The Copyright Collections (2018; recorded April 1966).
+The song has been featured in live performances as recently as November 19, 2012 and was played in Bournemouth on May 4, 2017.
+Dylan once again performed the song at the Outlaw Music Festival Tour in 2024, a performance that gained media notice for his use of a small wrench, which he rhythmically tapped on the side of his microphone.